mw6136/NGA_LeWI/README.md

 export CXXFLAGS="-O3 -xhost -ip" export FFLAGS="-O3 -xhost -ip"
 ```
-To automatically generate a ``Chemkin`` for `FFTW`, run the `configure` script.
+To automatically generate a `Makefile` for `FFTW`, run the `configure` script.
 The option `prefix` will dictate where the code is installed.
 For example, depending on superuser access, execute either
 ```
 ./configure --prefix=/opt/fftw --enable-openmp
 ```